More About Us

 Louise truly believes everyone can dance if they are open, focused, determined and passionate enough about it - "With the right attitude, you can achieve anything!"

-Jasmine is our Social Media Assistant who joined Love K-Pop Dance London previously on a year- long internship in 2019, assisting with the LKDL Instagram account alongside her studies in fashion marketing.
-Her studies now completed, she currently works in social media for a beauty company while assisting LKDL.
+Jasmine is part of our behind-the-scenes/back-of-house team and was previously our Social Media Assistant who joined LKDL on a year- long internship in 2019, assisting with the LKDL Instagram account alongside her studies in fashion marketing.
+Her studies now completed, she now works in social media professionally full-time for a beauty company while supporting LKDL social media and generally when she can.

-A social media enthusiast and excited to be part of the team, Jasmine admits to being on social media 24/7 since she enjoys creating, editing, and connecting with different people from around the world and hopes to pursue a career in social media.
+A social media enthusiast and excited to be part of the team, Jasmine admits to being on social media 24/7 since she enjoys creating, editing, and connecting with different people from around the world.

 “I have been hooked ever since.
 I love the fact that all songs are choreographed and how each new concept tells a story.
 All comebacks are so unique and creative, and I am always gaining outfit inspiration from new music videos!”